newcomm/shapelib/README.md

-# shapelib
-Custom shape/icon library for draw.io
+# Shape/Icon Library for draw.io
+This repo stores my custom shape library for draw.io.
+Most of shapes/icons are intended for dataflow or system block diagram drawing